JoelDore/JoelDore/README.md

 # Welcome!

 🧰 Developing an abundance of skills in UNH's Coding Bootcamp
-⚛️ Currently learning React  <!-- & building a JavaScript card game  -->
+⚛️ Currently building a movie app with MERN stack & TMDB [API](https://www.themoviedb.org/documentation/api)

 🔗 Connect on [LinkedIn](https://www.linkedin.com/in/joeldore/)